akeneo-labs/DataGeneratorBundle/README.md

 More configuration examples are available in the ``Resources\examples`` directory.

-If not attribute and family are defined, the product generation will use the available attributes in the PIM DB.
+If no attribute and family are defined, the product generation will use the available attributes in the PIM DB.

 How to use the generated attributes and families data
 -----------------------------------------------------